Law Menu

 Are letters of reference required?

-Yes.
-You will need two letters of reference.
+For the Discretionary and Indigenous applicant categories, two letters of reference are required.
 Reference letters should be one to two pages in length.
 All reference letters must be forwarded directly by the referees via email to lawadmissions@tru.ca - please ensure your first and last name appear in the subject line.

 Applicants are responsible for requesting letters from their referees.
 TRU Law does not reach out to them to request a letter.